fbeline/design-patterns-JS/README.md

 ## Testing
-To run the tests you just need to execute the following command inside the project root folder.
+To run the tests you just need to execute the following commands inside the project root folder.

+    npm install
     npm test

 ## TODO